Okay, so there’s a downside.

 However, brands shouldn’t trust social media companies to serve as “middlemen” between your brand and your audience.
 Your true asset is your real-life community; if you build and maintain relationships with your community on one single platform exclusively, you risk losing that community overnight.

-Use social media to your advantage.
-But don’t do “social media” by placing all of your eggs in someone else’s basket.
-Focus instead 100% on building your very own brand community using all platforms and arenas at your disposal.
+So, don’t just do “social media”.
+Focus instead 100% on building the perfect brand community using all platforms at your disposal.

 - The Lippmann-Dewey debate (Wikipedia).